2 tablespoons sugar

 ½ teaspoon salt

 Take a skillet or Icelandic pancake pan and melt the butter in it.

 Mix the dry ingredients and add some of the milk to make a thin paste.

 Add the eggs, vanilla essence and the rest of the milk.

-Add the melted butter (don’t wipe or wash the skillet after melting the fat).
+Add the margarine/butter (don’t wipe or wash the skillet after melting the fat).

-Cooling the fat is important, otherwise the eggs will curdle and make lumps in the dough.
+Cooling the fate is important, otherwise the eggs will curdle and make lumps in the dough.

 Experiment with the thickness of the dough.
 If it’s too thick add more milk.

 Heat the skillet over high heat and lower to medium.